wlav/cppyy/doc/source/examples.rst

 The detailed feature lists have examples that work using a header file, and there is the `tutorial`_ that shows mixing of C++ and Python interactively.
+The `cookie cutter`_ repo provides a good cmake based example.
 More complete examples that show packaging include these repos (in alphabetical order):